wasp-lang/wasp/stic/README.md

 Running `stack ghci` will open ghci in the context of the project, allowing you to load and run local modules, which can be useful for development.

 You can use `stack clear` to clear all the generated files/artifacts from the project.

+### Run script
+For more convenient running of common build/dev commands, we created `run` script.
+It mostly runs stack commands described above.

+The idea is that you normally use this for development, and you use `stack` directly when you need more control.

+You can run `./run help` to learn how to use it.

 ## Tests